John 7:1

 John 7:3-5 says, "His

-him."
-Jesus faced the misunderstanding of the other children that
+brothers believe in him."
+Jesus faced the misunderstanding of the

-Mary had.
-They put pressure on Him to do things the way that they thought
+other children that Mary had.
+They put pressure on Him to do things the way

-things should be done.
-But if you are going to do God’s will, you must be
+that they thought things should be done.
+But if you are going to do God’s will,

-willing to be like Jesus: to resist giving in to the opinions of others, when
+you must be willing to be like Jesus.
+You must resist giving in to the opinions

-you already know in your heart what is the right thing for you to do.
-The
+of others, when you already know in your heart what is the right thing for you

-brother of Jesus thought that He should go to Jerusalem and declare Himself to
+to do.
+The brothers of Jesus thought that He should go to Jerusalem and declare

-be the Messiah so that the people could crown Him as King, but Jesus knew that
+Himself to be the Messiah so that the people could crown Him as King, but Jesus

-He should not yet go openly to Jerusalem because He knew that instead of being
+knew that He should not yet go openly to Jerusalem because He knew that instead

-crowned as King that He would be put to death, and it was not yet time for Him
+of being crowned as King that He would be put to death, and it was not yet time

-to die.
-There were still 6 months to go before the next Passover when He would
+for Him to die.
+There were still 6 months to go before the next Passover when

 John 7:6-9 says, "Then

-works of the world are evil.
-The problems of the world are the problems of sin,
+world are evil.
+The problems of the world are the problems of sin, and the

-and the greatest of all sins is rebellion against God.
-When Jesus performed
+greatest of all sins is rebellion against God.
+When Jesus performed miracles,

-miracles, most people thought that was wonderful.
-When Jesus gave them bread to
+most people thought that was wonderful.
+When Jesus gave them bread to eat, they

-eat, they came and asked for more.
-When Jesus told them that He was the
+came and asked for more.
+When Jesus told them that He was the Messiah, they

-Messiah, they wanted to crown Him as King, so that their country could become
+wanted to crown Him as King, so that their country could become the greatest

-the greatest country in the world.
-But when Jesus told them that they were
+country in the world.
+But when Jesus told them that they were doing things that

-doing things that they ought not to do, and that they were sinners who needed to
+they ought not to do, and that they were sinners who needed to repent of their

-repent of their sins and ask God for forgiveness; then they hated Him, because
+sins and ask God for forgiveness; then they hated Him, because they did not

-they did not want to change their ways or admit that they had done things that
+want to change their ways or admit that they had done things that they ought

 made who ended up hating Jesus.
 Always keep the ability to admit your sins and